Superlend/superkat/docs/low-level-spec.md

 ## Harvest

-Once funds are allocated, the yield aggregator vault has no awarness for the yielg generated from those strategies, that's why a harvesting operation is needed.
+Once funds are allocated, the yield aggregator vault has no awarness for the yield generated from those strategies, that's why a harvesting operation is needed.

 The `harvest()` function can be initiated as well by any address, and it does follow the withdrawal queue array order in its loop.
-The harvest operation aggregate all the positive yield and negative yield accrued from the strategies, and account only for the net amount.
-The yield is calculated by comparing the current allocated amount in a strategy and the yield aggregator assets in that strategy if a redeem of all the shares will occur, using the `strategy.previewRedeem()` call.
+The harvest operation aggregates all the positive and negative yield accrued from the strategies, and account only for the net amount.
+The yield is calculated by comparing the current allocated amount in the strategy and the yield aggregator assets in that strategy if the redemption of all the shares were to occur, using the `strategy.previewRedeem()` call.

-In the case of having a positive net yield amount, a [`performance fee`](#performance-fee) if applicable will be taken.
+In the case of having a positive net yield amount, the [`performance fee`](#performance-fee), if applicable, will be taken.
 The positive yield amount will not be instantly added to `totalAssetsDeposited` but will be only added to the `totalAllocated` amount, and this will make the yield available for [`gulping`](#gulping--smearing-period).

 In the case of a negative net yield amount, the yield aggregator has a [`loss deduction mechanism`](#loss-deduction--socialisation) implemented.

-A `HARVEST_COOLDOWN` period is set to `1 day` which basically allow a harvest execution during a `withdraw()` call only if the last executed harvest was 1 day before.
-A direct call to `harvest()` do ignore the cooldown period check.
+A `HARVEST_COOLDOWN` period is set to `1 day` which only allows the harvest execution during a `withdraw()` call if the last executed harvest was at least 1 day before.
+A direct call to `harvest()` ignores the cooldown period check.

 ### Performance Fee

-An address that has the role `AGGREGATION_VAULT_MANAGER` can set a fee recipient address and a performance fee.
-A `MAX_PERFORMANCE_FEE` is set to 50%.
+An address that has the role `AGGREGATION_VAULT_MANAGER` can set the fee recipient address and the performance fee.
+The `MAX_PERFORMANCE_FEE` is set to 50%.

-During the `harvest` operation, if the net yield amount is positive and a performance fee is set, then that fee is accrued from the net yield amount, get converted to `shares` amount and minted to the `feeRecipient`.
+During the `harvest` operation, if the net yield amount is positive and the performance fee is set, then that fee is accrued from the net yield amount, gets converted to `shares` amount and minted to the `feeRecipient`.

 ## Loss Deduction & Socialisation